nightroman/Invoke-Build/README.md

     help Invoke-Build -Full

-Then take a look at the demo script *.build.ps1* and the others there with a number of typical use cases, problem cases, and tutorial comments.
+Then take a look at the *.build.ps1* and the others in the *Demo* directory.
+They provide many typical use cases, problem cases, and tutorial comments.